-US prosecutors brand Bankman-Fried thief in crypto trial
+US Prosecutors Brand Bankman-Fried Thief In Crypto Trial

-"This is not about complex issues of cryptocurrencies," prosecutor Nicolas Roos told the jury after several days of withering cross-examination of the fallen crypto king.
+“This is not about complex issues of cryptocurrencies,” Prosecutor Nicolas Roos told the jury after several days of whithering cross-examination of the fallen crypto king.

 “It's about deception.
 It's about lies.
 It's about stealing.
 It's about greed,” he said of the 31-year-old who was estimated to be worth several billion dollars at the height of his fame.

-Up to $14 billion of client money fuelled the transactions and venture investments of Alameda Research, Bankman-Fried's personally owned hedge fund.
+Up to $14 billion of client money fuelled the transactions and venture investments of Alameda Research, Bankman-Friends personally owned hedge fund.

-The jury is faced with the question of whether "the defendant knew taking the money was wrong," Roos said.
+The jury is faced with the question whether“the defendant knew taking the money was wrong”, Roos said.

 He depicted himself as a young entrepreneur swamped with work who only became aware of the trouble at Alameda when it was too late.

-He said the problems at Alameda arose because his directions were ignored by staff, including his former girlfriend Caroline Ellison, whom he picked to run Alameda.
+He said the problems at Alameda arose because his directions were ignored by staff, including his former girlfriend Caroline Ellison, whom he had tapped to run Alameda.

-Roos pointed out that Ellison and other close associates each claimed that Bankman-Fried had given instructions for Alameda to pilfer the coffers of FTX, virtually without limit.
+Roos pointed out that three witnesses, Ellison and other close associates, each claimed that the ex-cryptocurrency genius had given instructions for Alameda to pilfer the coffers of FTX, virtually without limit.

 “That's fraud.
 That's stealing, plain and simple,” Roos said.

-The trial has revealed Alameda was authorized to borrow up to $65 billion from FTX via a software "back door", using the money for risky investments, political donations, and the purchase of swishy real estate.
+The trial has revealed that company software authorised Alameda to borrow up to $65 billion from FTX via a“back door”, using the money for risky investments, political donations, and the purchase of swishy real estate.

-But the blank check turned sour when the cryptocurrency industry succumbed to a series of defaults in 2022, causing the value of virtually all digital currencies and Alameda's assets to plummet.
+But the blank check turned sour when the cryptocurrency industry got rocked by a series of defaults in 2022, causing the value of virtually all digital currencies and Alameda's assets to plummet.

 According to prosecutors, at the time of the bankruptcy of FTX, just over $8 billion belonging to customers vanished into bad investments at Alameda.